-Although some alternative medicine treatments have anti-inflammatory properties, they haven't been well-studied for the treatment of uveitis.
+Some alternative medicine treatments have anti-inflammatory properties, but they haven't been well-studied for the treatment of uveitis.
 Let your doctor know if you plan on using any alternative supplements or treatments, because some may interact with treatments you're receiving or cause adverse reactions.